xxswingxx/la_nave_nodriza/README.md

 After activation, the theme will create two pages:

-* Front Page: Must be set as an static front page in the "Settings -> Reading" option .
-Also, on the page editor the template must be set to "Home"
+* Front Page: An static front page
 * Index: A page for the blog entries.
-Leave as default.

 ## Pages extra custom fields: